DiegoArmando-27/DiegoArmando-27/README.md

 ## Hi there 👋
-Slackware user and Source Engine
+Slackware user and Source Engine enthusiast
 # Langs (coding)
 C, C++, Python.
 # Langs (speaking)

 Primary:

 **English (UK)**

 Secondary:

 **Russian**

 Additional:

 **Norwegian**
 <!--
 **DiegoArmando-27/DiegoArmando-27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.